arilamstein/hometown_analysis/README.md

 ### Analysis

-After completing the above I was able to start trying to answer my original question:
+After completing the above I was able to start answering my original question:
   * [05-nativity.ipynb](./05-nativity.ipynb).
 "Nativity" is the term for whether a resident was born in the US or another country.
 Analyzing nativity over time seems like a reasonable proxy for immigration.
   * [06-place-of-birth.ipynb](./06-place-of-birth.ipynb).
 Census asks residents which country they were born in.
 This allows us to compare immigration from Iran vs. East Asia over time.
   * [07-race.ipynb](./07-race.ipynb).
 Has immigration changed the racial composition of my hometown?